-STRESS FIRST AID MODEL WORKBOOK
+STRESS FIRST AID MODEL HANDOUT

-This workbook accompanies the Stress First Aid Response presentation developed by Dr. Joanna Cheek and Dr Ruth Stewart (adapted from the work of Dr. Patricia Watson, US Department of Veterans Affairs).
+This handout is to accompany the Stress First Aid Response presentation developed by Dr. Joanna Cheek and Dr Ruth Stewart, and adapted from the work of Dr. Patricia Watson from the US Department of Veterans Affairs.